akradin/circle/README.md

-#Code Challenge for Circle
+# Code Challenge for Circle

-#Approach
+# Approach
 I wanted to try a couple of different things with this challenge:
 1. Use only vanilla JavaScript
 2. Use flexbox to handle most of the responsiveness
 3. Reduce specifity

+A slightly more in-depth explanation of my reasoning
 1. I wanted to limit myself to vanilla JS because I am already comfortable with my proficiency in jQuery
 2. I have only used flexbox a couple of times but I figured it would eliminate